techidaily/site-win11-tips/source/_posts/mastering-windows-camera-save-glitches.md

 ![Repair Camera app from Settings](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/08/Repair-Camera.jpg)
 6. Wait for the process to complete.
 This may take a while, depending upon the complexity of the underlying problems.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/hHPljBHrvkA?si=HwdfDM9rlbABSIrx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  Once the app is successfully repaired, check if the issue is fixed.
 If the app fails to repair, you should see a “We couldn’t repair this app.
 Try again in a bit.”
 In that case, you can try using the System File Checker for a more detailed check of the system, or move to the next method below.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/f3PFn06LijE?si=zHrmlTOzrKxXe-k4&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## 4\.
 Check Your Antivirus and Firewall Settings